sassoftware/medical-resource-optimization/README.md

 Our hierarchy in the model is facility, service line, sub-service, inpatient/outpatient flag, and medical/surgical indicator.
 All our data parameters, except some global model run parameters, are defined within this hierarchy.

 ## Input files
-The model has 7 input tables and are defined within the hierarchy defenition:
+The model has 7 input tables and are defined within the hierarchy definition:
 1. input_capacity: This table contains the capacity available for resources at each facility, services, and sub-services hierarchy.
 'ALL' is used to denote resources shared across multiple sub-services/service lines/facilities.
 2. input_utilization: This table contains the utilization (or usage) of each resource per patient per day, by inpatient/outpatient and medical/surgical indicators, at each facility, services, and sub-services hierarchy.
 3. input_service_attributes: This table contains the service attributes like average length of stay (in days) of a patient, by inpatient/outpatient and medical/surgical indicators, at each facility, services, and sub-services hierarchy.